combust/mleap/README.md

 ## Contributing

 * Write documentation.
-* Write a tutorial/walkthrough for an interesting ML problem.
+* Write a tutorial/walkthrough for an interesting ML problem
-* Contribute an Estimator/Transformer from Spark.
+* Contribute an Estimator/Transformer from Spark
-* Use MLeap at your company and tell us what you think.
+* Use MLeap at your company and tell us what you think
-* Make a feature request or report a bug in github.
+* Make a feature request or report a bug in github
-* Make a pull request for an existing feature request or bug report.
+* Make a pull request for an existing feature request or bug report
 * Join the discussion of how to get MLeap into Spark as a dependency.
-Talk with us on Gitter (see link at top of README.md).
+Talk with us on Gitter (see link at top of README.md)

 ## Contact Information